tiandiao123/E-Commerce-Platform-Simulator/README.md

 Update Time:3/23/2017

 ### Description of the project:
 This is a project which is used to simulate a large scale E-Commerce.
 Also, I am going to use Java to implement this project based on based on TPCW benchmark and classical multi-tier architecture.
 The platform has following properties: Client Emulator, Distributed Database System, back-end monitor system, read in and write out controlling system.
-More details will be filled in later on!

-Here is the general view:
+Here is the general view of the front-end, and the structure design referenced from TPC-W demo:
 ![png](Capture.png)

 ### Software Installation: